 If you do not leave a letter of last instructions or other written document outlining your last wishes, your loved ones will most likely have the legal right to make final ceremony decisions.
 You should also make sure you set aside sufficient funds to cover your burial expenses to avoid placing the financial burden on your loved ones.

-In our offices, we provide our clients with a large binder that includes not only copies of their estate planning documents, but also a designated place for them to set forth their wishes concerning final services and disposition of remains.
+In our office, we provide our clients with a three-ring binder that includes not only copies of their estate planning documents, but also a designated place for them to set forth their wishes concerning final services and disposition of remains.
 There is also a place for them to place copies of any agreements that may have been arranged with funeral homes, cremation services, etc.